Muthukumar-Subramaniam/k8s-learning-path/manual-install-k8s-cluster.md

 * Please make sure the cluster nodes are on the same subnet and there are no network comunication issues between the nodes.
 * Please ensure that you have DNS set up that resolves all the involved hosts, or update the host files on all hosts with the necessary entries for each involved host.
 * Ensure you have a common user in all the nodes which has passwordless sudo privileges.
+* For HA cluster setups, ensure that the control plane endpoint is configured via a load balancer such as NGINX, HAProxy, or any load balancer of your choice.

 ### The main components of the installation.
 * Container orchestrator: [kubernetes](https://github.com/kubernetes/kubernetes)